jmsnll/keras-vessel-segmenation/README.md

-# Vessel Segmenation
+# Vessel Segmenation in whole-body MRA

-This is a placeholder, source code will be published after submission.
+This is the source code for my bachelors degree project entitled "Segmentation of Arteries in Whole Body Magnetic Resonance Angiography Datasets Using Deep-Learning Techniques".